Luke Barker

 After spending sixteen years as a plumbing and heating engineer, Kelvin joined the Army as a musician.
 Upon completion of his training, Kelvin was appointed to the Royal Artillery Band, based in Tidworth having moved from Cornwall after spending many a year within the St Keverne organisation.
 As well as playing Principal Cornet with St Keverne, Kelvin also conducted the St Keverne Youth Band whilst being an active member of the surrounding community.

 First joining Flowers in 2017, Kelvin has enjoyed many appearances and performances, from Concert to Contest.
-In 2022 the band were honoured to perform at Kelvin’s wedding, playing during the ceremony.
+In 2022 the band were honoured to be asked to perform during Kelvin’s wedding ceremony.

 Erin mALONEY